HL7-FAST/identity-matching/README.md

 Security is toggled via the `security.enable-authentication` property.
 When enabled, a valid UDAP server is required to be set via the `security.issuer` property.
 This is set by default to the [UDAP RI hosted in Foundry](https://udap-security.fast.hl7.org).

 A valid certificate is also required.
 This can be set via the `security.cert-file` and `security.cert-password` properties.
+The `security.cert-file` property can be either a path to a p12/pfx certificate file or a base64 encoded string of a certificate.

-Additionally, the server has the ability to use the UDAP RI's certificate generation endpoint to generate a certificate.
+The server also has the ability to use the [UDAP RI's](https://github.com/HL7-FAST/udap) certificate generation endpoint to generate a test certificate.
 This can be toggled via the `security.fetch-cert` property.
 Using this method will create a certificate file named `generated-cert.pfx` in the server's working directory.
-This is intended for local testing.
+This is only intended for local testing.

 Security can also be disabled by supplying a header in the request.
 The name of this header is configured in the `security.bypass-header` property and defaults to `X-Allow-Public-Access`.
 No value is required for this header.